 Naturally, Max was devastated when she found out that Fang had left the flock.
 The Doomsday cult wants to genetically modify all children and begin a new world order.
 The two flocks join forces in Paris in order to stop the Doomsday cult from exterminating the human race and one member of the flock goes missing.

 After a brutal attack on his gang, Fang returned to his original flock.
 Now they all must face the greatest threat the world has ever known, an unbelievable plot to destroy life entirely.
 But this time the enemy is unstoppable.

 The flock has split up and are searching for survivors in the catastrophic aftermath of the human genocide.
 Most of their loved ones are dead or missing, yet a new threat arrives, Remedy and his horsemen are killing the remaining mutants on earth and the flock must save whoever is left.

 A story for a new generation of Maximum Ride fans!
 Max’s 17-year-old daughter Hawk is growing up hard and fast in gritty, post-apocalyptic New York City.
 She stays under the radar to survive…until a destiny that’s perilously close to her mother forces her to take flight.

 Look for Maximum Ride’s other adaptations such as the movie Maximum Ride, the Maximum Ride Manga Series: Volumes 1-18.
 The Marvel Series: Max Ride, First Flight, Max Ride, Ultimate Flight, and Max Ride, Final Flight.

 You may hear and read many different reviews on this series.
-I suppose you either love it or hate it, either way I would love to hear your thoughts.
+I suppose you either love it or hate it, either way, I would love to hear your thoughts.
+You may also like, the Confessions series.
 Leave your comments or reviews below, I look forward to hearing from you.
 Happy Reading!